NextPreviousHomexml dynamic content - separate output files

 YouTube has an option to repeat the current video but I would still go for realtime.

-michiel, a day ago
+michiel, 2 months ago

 Thank you for all of that Michiel.
 Exciting times ahead! :-D